 The law requires us to inform you about the role of cookies.
 We must also get your permission to use them.
 And finally, we must provide you with a way to refuse their use, because maybe you prefer biscuits.

 Allow us to introduce the third party cookies we use, since they require your approval.
 The following list might change in the months to come, depending on how third parties evolve.

-After having long-trusted Piwik, we now utilise Google Analytics to collect information about your use of the site.
+After having long-trusted Piwik, we now utilise Google Analytics and SiteSpect to collect information about your use of the site.